The Chronicles of Melanie

 The Chronicles of Melanie (Melānijas hronika) is a 2016 Latvian biographical drama film directed by Viesturs Kairišs, starring Sabine Timoteo.
 The film is based on the real life of Melānija Vanaga.
 It was produced by Latvia's Mistrus Media and co-produced by the Czech Republic's 8Heads Productions and Finland's Inland Film Company.

 Two weeks after its domestic release on November 1 the film was watched by 35,000 people, making it the most-watched Latvian film of 2016.

 Plot

-Melānija and her son are forcefully moved from their home in Latvia to a slave camp in Siberia as part of the June deportation in 1941.
-For the next 16 years, she retains her will to live by writing letters to her husband, whose destiny she knows nothing about.
+After the Soviet occupation of Latvia in 1940 Melānija and her son are sent from their home in Latvia to a Gulag labor camp in Tyukhtet, Siberia as "socially dangerous criminals" as part of the June deportation in 1941.
+For the next 16 years, she retains her will to live by writing letters to her husband Aleksandrs, whose fate she knows nothing about.